-An extension of the omnigenic model proposed that most heritability of complex traits is driven by weak distal eQTLs63.
+An extension of the omnigenic model proposed that most heritability of complex traits is driven by weak distal eQTLs that are potentially below the detection threshold in feasible sample sizes63.
 This is consistent with what we observed here.
 The transcripts with the largest loadings were strongly distally regulated and only weakly locally regulated, suggesting that distal gene regulation plays a primary role in driving heritable trait variation.
-We saw further that the patterns of distal heritability were complex spread across the genome.
-Even for transcripts whose expression was strongly regulated by distal factors, these factors were multiple and spread across the genome.
-For example, Nucb2, was a strongly mediating transcript in islet and was also strongly distally regulated (66% distal heritability) (Fig. 5).
+We saw further that the patterns of distal heritability were complex and spread across the genome, even for transcripts whose expression was strongly regulated by distal factors, rather than localizing to a few, detectable distal eQTLs.
+For example, Nucb2, had a high loading in islets and was also strongly distally regulated (66% distal heritability) (Fig. 5).
 This gene is expressed in pancreatic β cells and is involved in insulin and glucagon release69–71.
 Although its transcription was highly heritable in islets, that regulation was distributed across the genome, with no clear distal eQTL (Supp.
 Fig. 5).
 Thus, although distal regulation of some genes may be strong, this regulation is likely to be highly complex and not easily localized.

-putative , able, or bothThe composite transcripts identified by HDMA are richly interpretable in both tissue- and gene-specific manners.
+We stress that HDMA is a method for causal hypothesis generation.
+As with any causal inference approach, the output of HDMA can only be said to be consistent with causal mediation but does not prove it, which requires experimentation with direct control over the mediating variable [REF].
+The issue of experimentation, however, is subtle.
+The dimension-reduction in HDMA is distinguished by the fact that the putative causal intermediates can be emergent states defined by the expression of thousands of genes.
+This is a strength, because the mediating variable can be a higher-order process such as “macrophage activation and infiltration”, but, in contrast to univariate hypotheses at the level of individual transcripts, the relevant validation experiment may be technologically infeasible, unknowable a priori, or both.
+Nevertheless, downstream analyses of the composite transcripts strongly supports a causal interpretation.
+Indeed, the composite transcripts identified by HDMA are richly interpretable in both tissue- and gene-specific manners.
 The transcripts with the strongest loadings were enriched in biological functions previously known to be involved in the pathogenesis of metabolic disease, such as inflammation in adipose tissue.
-That these processes were identified in this analysis suggests that they have a heritable component, and that some individuals are genetically susceptible to greater adipose inflammation on a high-fat, high-sugar diet.
+That these processes were identified in this analysis suggests additionally that they have a heritable component, and that some individuals are genetically susceptible to greater adipose inflammation on a high-fat, high-sugar diet.

-Individual transcripts also demonstrated biologically interpretable, tissue-specific patterns.
+Individual, high-loading transcripts also demonstrated biologically interpretable, tissue-specific patterns.
 We highlighted Pparg, which is known to be protective in adipose tissue31 where it was negatively loaded, and harmful in the liver32–36, where it was positively loaded.
 Such granular patterns may be useful in generating hypotheses for further testing, and prioritizing genes as therapeutic targets.
-The tissue-specific nature of the loadings also may provide clues to tissue-specific effects, or side effects, of targeting particular genes system-wide, since antagonists of Pparg may reduce fatty liver disease, but exacerbate adipose tissue inflammation.
+The tissue-specific nature of the loadings also may provide clues to tissue-specific effects, or side effects, of targeting particular genes system-wide.

 We showed further that these composite transcripts can be used as weighted vectors in multiple types of analysis, such as drug prioritization using gene set enrichment analysis (GSEA) and the CMAP database.
 In particular, the CMAP analysis identified drugs which have been demonstrated to reverse insulin resistance and other aspects of metabolic disease.
-This finding strongly supports the causal role of these gene signatures in pathogenesis of metabolic disease and thus their utility in prioritizing drugs and gene targets as therapeutics.
+This finding strongly supports the causal role of these full gene signatures in pathogenesis of metabolic disease and thus their utility in prioritizing drugs and gene targets as therapeutics.